mathworks-ref-arch/matlab-dockerfile/MPM.md

 ## Changelog

+### 2025.2.1 - October 29, 2025
+- **Fixed**: Updated Intel Mac `mpm` to include all 2025.2 quality and stability improvements addressed on other platforms.
+The latest `mpm` release for all platforms is now 2025.2.1.

 ### 2025.2 - October 15, 2025
 - **Fixed**: Addressed issues to improve the quality and stability of `mpm`.